tedliosu/sample_of_personal_scripts/README.md

 # Overview of This Repository #

- - Each of these scripts was written to automate a certain task for my convenience, and hopefully may make some other Linux/Unix distro users' lives just a bit easier too.
+ - Each of these scripts was written to automate a certain task (e.g. querying file creation times, installing programs, etc.) for my convenience, and hopefully may make some other Linux/Unix distro users' lives just a bit easier too.

  - Please refer to the comments at the top of each script for more info on what each script does.